dpatel0114/learning/README.md

-## Data Structure:
+# Data Structure:
-First of all, lets learn about Singly Linked List:
+-- First of all, lets learn about Singly Linked List:
+ ## Singly Linked List:
     ![Getting Started](images/singly_image.png)
     - Will help you to orgnize the data and store the data.
     - A linked list is a linear data structure where each element is a separate object.
 Each element of a list is comprising of two items - the data and a reference to the next node.